JeremieRodon/lambda-appsync/README.md

 }
 ```

-The macros ensure function signatures match the GraphQL schema and wire everything up to handle AWS AppSync requests automatically.
+The framework's macros verify function signatures match the GraphQL schema and automatically wire everything up to handle AWS AppSync requests.

+## Example project

+Check out our [complete sample project](https://github.com/JeremieRodon/demo-rust-lambda-appsync) that demonstrates lambda-appsync in action!
+This full-featured demo implements a GraphQL API for a mini-game web application using AWS AppSync and Lambda, showcasing:

+- 🎮 Real-world GraphQL schema
+- 📊 DynamoDB integration
+- 🏗️ Infrastructure as code with AWS CloudFormation
+- 🚀 CI/CD pipeline configuration

+Clone the repo to get started with a production-ready template that you can use as reference for your own projects.
+The demo includes detailed documentation and best practices for building serverless GraphQL APIs with Rust.

 ## Additional Examples

 ### Custom Type Overrides

-You can override the generated Rust type for specific GraphQL fields:
+Override generated Rust types for specific GraphQL fields:

 ```rust
 appsync_lambda_main!(